-Products that don’t contain active substances and so aren’t defined as medicinal preparations.
+Products that do not contain active substances and so are not defined as medicinal preparations.

 Classifying placebos with food ingredients

-Placebos don’t contain active substances and so, for the most part, they’re not classified in Chapter 30 as medicinal preparations.
+Placebos do not contain active substances and so, for the most part, they’re not classified in Chapter 30 as medicinal preparations.
 Instead they’re classified according to their contents.

 If they contain food substances, or ingredients with nutritional value, no matter how little, then they’re covered in Chapter 21 under heading code 2106.
 This heading code covers ‘food preparations not elsewhere specified or included’ and would include, for example, tablets that contain a mix of food substances like sugar and starch.
 They could either be the only ingredients or they could be mixed with chemical items too.